 Our little town has a surprising range of local amenities - shops, pubs, restaurants, businesses, and places to stay.
 It also has quite a history from the Romans to its early Saxon origins, the Norman castle, the wool and pony trade, the 12th century church, the quarrying of the local stone; now it is a thriving centre used by local villagers and visitors.

-Guided Town Tours are now available for groups - see Heritage Centre page.
+Guided Town Tours and walks are now available for family groups and 'bubbles' of 5 people.
+Info here.

 you would like to make, material you would like published, or you would like